bluehands/Carbon-Aware-Computing/README.md

 ```

 Set the *FallbackExecutionTime* Parameter to set the execution time when no forecast is available.
 This command is designed to be used in scripts, therefor no errors are thrown.

+## Prometheus metrics for grid carbon intensity

+There is a Kubernetes Prometheus metrics exporter to report the actual grid carbon intensity.
+Use this exporter to calculate the carbon emission based on electricity power.
+This exporter may be combined with data from [kepler](https://sustainable-computing.io/) or [Scaphandre](https://github.com/hubblo-org/scaphandre).

+See the [GitHub repository](https://github.com/bluehands/kubernetes-grid-carbon-intensity-metrics-exporter) for usage and installation.

+## Kubernetes grid carbon exporter

+To support the [Carbon Aware KEDA Operator](https://github.com/Azure/carbon-aware-keda-operator) a compatible grid carbon exporter is provided.
+The data is exported in to a k8s configmap to adjust the number of scaled nodes.
+See the [GitHub repository](https://github.com/bluehands/kubernetes-grid-carbon-intensity-configmap-exporter) for usage and installation.

 ## Data